The Kipper Kids

-The Kipper Kids were a duo composed of Martin Rochus Sebastian von Haselberg (born 20 January 1949) and Brian Routh (born 9 March 1948) two artists known for the extreme and often comedic performance art they made together in the 1970s and after.
-Von Haselberg lives and works in New York, U.S.; and Routh was recently living in Leicester, England.
+The Kipper Kids were a duo composed of Martin Rochus Sebastian von Haselberg (born 20 January 1949) and Brian Routh (1948–2018), two artists known for the extreme and often comedic performance art they made together in the 1970s and after.
+Von Haselberg lives and works in New York, and Routh most recently lived in Leicester, England.
 From 1971, the duo were also known as Harry and Harry Kipper.